-Reviewing operational data and KPIs are important for daily operation and communication up to management.
+Reviewing operational data and KPIs is important for daily operations and communication with management.
 By conducting routine operational reviews, you will know what goals are met and what areas need more focus.

 Operational review meetings are a time to get multiple people together and update them on the KPI metrics for a particular operation.

 Many people are involved with operational reviews and can hold a variety of roles.
-However, one person is the lead, able to initiate the meetings, provide feedback and other information on the structure of the meeting as needed.
-For more information about KPI templates, check out our recent post on building Manufacturing KPI Dashboards.
+However, one person is the lead, able to initiate the meetings and provide feedback and other information on the meeting structure as needed.
+Check out our recent post on building Manufacturing KPI Dashboards for more information about KPI templates.

 Explore Real-Time Dashboards & Displays for Effective KPI Reporting with dataPARC